jouven/threadedFunctionQtso/README.md

 # threadedFunctionQtso
-Simple helper library to manage QThreads, provides a thread counter and a way to easly "QThread" a function.
+Simple helper library to manage QThreads, provides a thread counter and a way to easily "QThread" a function.

 Compilation
 -----------